Backlund Transformations for Darboux Integrable Differential Systems: On the definition of Darboux integrability

 \section{On the definition of Darboux integrability}

-In this appendix we prove Theorem \StRef{DPD} The key step to proving Theorem \StRef{DPD} is to show that the decomposability of $\CalI$, together with conditions {\bf[i] }of Definition \StRef{Intro2}, implies that $\hV^\infty \cap \cV^\infty $ is an integrable Pfaffian system.
+In this appendix we prove Theorem \StRef{DPD}.
+The key step to proving Theorem \StRef{DPD} is to show that the decomposability of $\CalI$, together with conditions {\bf[i] }of Definition \StRef{Intro2}, implies that $\hV^\infty \cap \cV^\infty $ is an integrable Pfaffian system.
 Then, since we are assuming that $(\hV \cap \cV)^\infty = \{\,0 \}$, we deduce that $\hat V^\infty \cap \check V^\infty \subset (\hV \cap \cV)^\infty = \{\, 0\,\}$.

-To prove that $\hV^\infty \cap \cV^\infty$ is an integrable Pfaffian system we shall need a generalization of the $0$-adapted co-frame defined in \cite{anderson-fels-vassiliou:2009a} (page 1917).
-This co-frame is defined locally in a neighborhood of any given point.
+To prove that $\hV^\infty \cap \cV^\infty$ is an integrable Pfaffian system we shall need a generalization of the $0$-adapted coframe defined in \cite{anderson-fels-vassiliou:2009a} (page 1917) or by \EqRef{ZeroC}.
+This new coframe is defined locally in a neighborhood of any given point and is constructed as follows.
 First choose independent one-forms $\bftau = \{\,\tau^1, \tau^2, \dots ,\tau^\ell\,\}$ such that

 Extend these by vector-valued (independent) 1-forms $\bfheta$ and $\bfceta$ in such manner that